monkesearch/monkeSearch/README.md

 ---

-A prototype system that brings semantic search capabilities to your file system using a very low profile vector database, allowing you to search for files using natural language queries with temporal awareness like "documents from last week" or "photos from 3 days ago".
+A prototype system that brings semantic search capabilities to your file system using a very low profile vector database (size in a few KBs / MBs only), allowing you to search for files using natural language queries with temporal awareness like "documents from last week" or "photos from 3 days ago".
 Nothing leaves your PC, fully offline with local vector embeddings.

 > ⚠️ **Prototype**: This is an initial proof-of-concept implementation.
 Expect rough edges and limited functionality.
 > Currently aimed at macOS but the logic is independent for cross platform adaptations.
 (In the works!) visit [discussions](https://github.com/monkesearch/monkeSearch/discussions/8)